meziantou/Meziantou.Framework/src/Meziantou.Framework.InlineSnapshotTesting/readme.md

 ﻿# Meziantou.Framework.InlineSnapshotTesting

-`Meziantou.Framework.InlineSnapshotTesting` is a snapshot tool that simplifies the assertion of complex data models and documents.
-It is inspired on [Verify](https://github.com/VerifyTests/Verify).
+`Meziantou.Framework.InlineSnapshotTesting` is a snapshot testing library that simplifies the assertion of complex data models and documents.
+It is inspired by [Verify](https://github.com/VerifyTests/Verify).

 `InlineSnapshot` is called on the test result during the assertion phase.
 It serializes that result and update the expected value.
 On the next test execution, the result is again serialized and compared to the existing value.
 The test will fail if the two snapshots do not match: either the change is unexpected, or the reference snapshot needs to be updated to the new result.